-Note 2: For investment income (loss) recognized in current period, it is determined based on the following:
+Note 2: The investment income (loss) recognized in current period, the investment income (loss) were determined based on the following basis:

-- (1) It should be indicated if it is in preparation and there is no investment income. - (2) The basis for recognition of investment income is divided in the following three categories, which should be indicated: - A. The financial report was audited by an international certified public accounting firm in cooperation with an R.O.C. accounting firm. - B. The financial statements were audited by the auditors of the parent company.

-Note 3: In accordance with the latest regulations published by the Investment Commission of the Ministry of Economic Affairs in 2008, the limit on investment amount in Mainland China for investors is 60% of net assets or consolidated net assets, whichever is higher.
-Note 4: The amounts in this table are expressed in New Taiwan Dollars.
+- (1)It should be indicated if it is in preparation and there is no investment income. - (2) The basis for recognition of investment income is categorized in the following three, which should be indicated: - A.The financial report was audited by an international certified public accounting firm in cooperation with an R.O.C. accounting firm. - B.The financial statements were audited by the auditors of the parent company. - C Others - Note 3: In accordance with "Regulations Governing the Approval of Investment or Technical Cooperation in Mainland China" and "Regulations Governing the Permission of Investment or Technical Cooperation in Mainland Area" amended on August 29,2008 by Investment Commission of Ministry of Economic Affairs, the limit on accumulated investment amount in Mainland China for investors (not including individuals and small and medium enterprises) is 60% of net assets or consolidated net assets, whichever is higher. - Note 4: The amounts in this table are expressed in New Taiwan Dollars.

-ATTACHMENT 4: Information on major shareholders
+ATTACHMENT 5: Information on major shareholders